Stanleya neritinoides

-Stanleya neritinoides is a species of freshwater snail, an aquatic gastropod mollusk in the family Paludomidae.
+Stanleya neritinoides is a species of freshwater snail, an aquatic gastropod mollusc in the family Paludomidae.

 Stanleya neritinoides is probably the only species in the genus Stanleya.
 The genus Stanleya may be closely related to the genus Tanganyicia.

 This species was listed as Endangered in the 2006 IUCN Red List.

 Distribution

 This species is found in Burundi, the Democratic Republic of the Congo, Tanzania, and Zambia.

 The type locality is Lake Tanganyika.

 Description

 The width of the shell is 8.0 mm.
 The height of the shell is 9.8 mm.